pudly/schmopera-hugo/content/articles/talking-with-singers-gerald-finely.md

 \- "In order to gain trust"

-\- "I think there's always this idea that a villain is at once attractive and dangerous"

 \- **Giovanni, Scarpia**

 \- "There's always a transaction somehow, and that transaction only happens, normally, between people who trust each other"